|

 Steve

-commences the cross-over with excellent left leg drive
+commences the crossover with excellent left leg drive

 Note the high